 During the development of "PyAdventures," many challenges were faced, specifically in determining the extent of instructional material and the technical execution of game mechanics.
 During the initial stages of production, extensive study and planning were necessary to establish the educational goals of the game and the curricular areas it would cover.

 The implementation of the store system presented considerable technological challenges, particularly in establishing the connection between the coin benefits and the functional features available in the shop.
-The process of assigning and debugging functions to buttons inside the gaming environment has necessitated iterative testing and development in order to guarantee functionality and stability.
+The process of assigning and debugging functions to buttons inside the gaming environment has necessitated iterative testing and development to guarantee functionality and stability.
 Such challenges have been overcome by using peer cooperation, internet forums, and trial-and-error, which demonstrates the iterative process of game creation.

 Testing and Validation